 Assisted dying is when a terminally ill, mentally competent adult, making the choice of their own free will and after meeting strict legal safeguards, takes prescribed medication which will end their life.
 Assisted dying is currently illegal in the UK.

 - Assisted dying only applies to terminally ill, mentally competent adults and requires the dying patient, after meeting strict legal safeguards, to self administer life-ending medication.
-Assisted dying is legalised and regulated in the USA in Oregon and Washington.

 - Assisted suicide allows assistance to die to chronically ill and disabled people who are not dying.
 Assisted suicide is permitted in Switzerland.